-Students may add or drop classes on the Web through the first week of school.
+Students may add or drop classes online through the first four days of school.
 Students cannot drop all their classes on the Web if they decide not to attend.
 Instead, they must file for discontinuance.
 Students who anticipate receiving financial aid will be held responsible to pay tuition charges by the deadline date whether financial aid is available or not.
 Questions regarding tuition and fee assessment should be addressed to the BYUH Financial Services Office (Administration Building).
 The university reserves the right to change tuition and fees without notice.

 The charge for noncredit courses or for auditing courses is the same as for credit courses.
 Full-time status (for tuition assessment) for all undergraduate students is registration for 12 or more credit hours per semester.

 Part-time status (for tuition assessment) for all undergraduate students is registration for less than 12 credit hours per semester.
 The tuition paid as a part-time undergraduate student does not entitle the student to health service, student activity privileges, or physical education suit and facility privileges.

 One Semester (not summer)